-If a student has a fever of 100.4 degrees Fahrenheit or more (whether during school hours or home), the student must stay home and not return to school until they are symptom free (without medication) for 48 hours.
+If a student has a fever of 100.4 degrees Fahrenheit or more (whether during school hours or home), the student must stay home and not return to school until they are symptom free (without medication) for 24 hours.
 Families should provide a doctor’s note to the school office when they receive any diagnosis.
 All COVID-19 test results must immediately be shared with the school administration.

 Visitors/parents will not be allowed inside school buildings unless it is for official school business (a scheduled meeting with teacher/admin).
 All pick up and drop off should take place outside in the carpool line.
 If a visitor/parent has to enter the building, a screening process will be administered, including a temperature check.
-Face coverings are required.

 Please remember that if a student or faculty/staff member tests COVID-19 positive, HIPAA laws prevent Arkansas Christian from identifying that person.
 The ADH will give clear direction on who should be informed, regarding risk of exposure and quarantine guidelines for individuals, classrooms, grades, etc.